PE Teacher

 Salary £190 - £300 per day JOB DESCRIPTION

 PE teacher required for an outstanding school based in West London.
-They are looking for a PE teacher to teach PE across Key Stages 3 and 4 in a strong PE department, being able to offer dance is desirable.
-This position will be starting ASAP on a full-time basis.
+You will be teaching PE across Key Stages 3 and 4, in a strong PE department.
+This position will be starting in January on a full-time basis.
 The school has a great reputation and is an excellent place to work both in terms of students and staff members.
 The school is happy to consider both NQT's and experienced PE teacher's.
-The school wants to look over PE teacher CVs ASAP and meet PE teacher 's ideally for a paid trail
+The school wants to look over PE teacher CVs immediately and meet PE teacher's over the next couple of weeks.

 SCHOOL INFORMATION